-Dental problems often start as mild discomfort for pets but if left untreated can lead to more serious health issues.
-Scheduling regular visits to the vets for teeth cleans can help prevent dental conditions from developing.
+Dental problems often start as mild discomfort for pets, but if left untreated, they can lead to more serious health issues.
+Scheduling regular visits to the vet for teeth cleanings can help prevent dental conditions from developing.

 You can also read our guide to cat and dog teeth cleaning you can do at home.

 Ideally, dental cleaning procedures should be done when tartar is noticeable in the mouth, but before periodontal disease has developed.
 Taking this proactive approach should help keep your pet’s teeth and gums in the best possible condition.

 Do pets need their teeth cleaned professionally?

 Even if you’re good at regularly brushing your pet’s teeth at home, some plaque and tartar can’t be removed by brushing alone.

 As a result, many dogs and cats start to develop dental issues while they’re still relatively young.
 As plaque forms on your pet’s teeth, it hardens into tartar deposits.
 If left to accumulate on your pet’s teeth, this can lead to periodontal disease.

 Even if you think your pet’s teeth look fine from a quick glance, a detailed examination from your vet may reveal something different.
 Dr Emma Milne BVSc FRCVS told us that: “Too often in practice we see animals that are quietly suffering with inflamed gums, cavities, and even chronically infected tooth roots.”